lsulibraries/LDL_manual_build/README.md

 - Look at the [example.properties](https://github.com/Islandora/Alpaca/blob/2.x/example.properties) file to see some example settings.

+### Extra notes:
+- **Configuration:**
+  - If we are installing everything on the same server, the provided example properties should be fine as-is.
+Simply rename the file to alpaca.properties and run the command mentioned above.

+  - If Alpaca is running on a different machine, we will just need to update the URLs in the configuration file to point to the correct host for the various services.

+- **Alpaca Activity:** We won't see much activity from Alpaca until our ActiveMQ is populated with messages from Drupal, such as requests to index content or generate derivatives.

 # Download and Scaffold Drupal, Create a project using the Islandora Starter Site:
 #### install php-intl 8.3: